mlabs-haskell/plutus-simple-model/README.md

 Note that if current time of blockchain is not included in the Tx it will be rejected.
 So we can not submit TX that is going to be valid in the future.
-We rely on property thhat all TXs are validated right away.
+We rely on property that all TXs are validated right away.
 It means  that current time should be included in valid range for TX.
-By default it's `always`, it means "any time" and should work.
+By default, it's `always`, it means "any time" and should work.

 Also note that because Plutus uses `POSIXTime` while the Cardano network uses Slots, the inherent difference in precision between Slot and `POSIXTime` may cause unexpected validation failures.